 At this point, you could feel and hear more than I could see that I was approaching a more densely populated area.
 There were many sounds in the distance, behind hedges, walls or trees, that indicated that I wasn’t far away from civilization anymore.

 After a while, I entered the Mugdock Country Park.
 Magnificent trees lined the way and more than once I stopped to photograph a few of them.
-I knew these pictures weren’t spectacular or extraordinary, but I took them anyway simply for the process of shooting.
+I knew these pictures weren’t spectacular or extraordinary, but I took them anyway solely for the process of shooting.

 A small and white furball crossed my way, followed by a loud and clear call from the further away. „Nico!!!!!“ Nico, the dog, didn’t listen kept on sniffing the trees and the grass underneath.
 I went on and met his owner, a young woman who managed to say a friendly „Hello!“ in between her calls.
 Long after I lost sight of her, I could still hear her calling.
 Nico, it seems, is a rocker.